GiantFurnace/CactusEvents/README.md

 /*
 @note:
-1.all filedescriptors are nonblocking, you can call utils::net::readBuffer or utils::net::writeBuffer to handle read or write 2.the main event object are cactus:IO,cactus:Async,cactus:Timer, all are template class defined in namespace cactus
+1.all file descriptors are nonblocking, you can call utils::net::readBuffer or utils::net::writeBuffer to handle read or write 2.the main event object are cactus:IO,cactus:Async,cactus:Timer, all are template class defined in namespace cactus